 With the mentorships program I had two lessons a day and the rest of the day I watched the other lessons and training sessions.
 I took a lot of notes and it really helped me to understand everything.

-During my stay at Falling Star Ranch it rained a lot, but I was still able to learn a lot between the rains and the storms.
 At the beginning I was even afraid to go close to the herd because everything was so different.
 I had to be so aware of everything and I was really not used to that!
 My first riding lesson was a revelation.
 I felt like a total beginner.
 The week before I arrived at Falling Star Ranch, I was jumping 4 feet with different horses and here I had a hard time to work the horse at a walk!
 I was so sore just riding for 45 minutes at the walk.
 I had to put my ego aside and accept that "I don't know everything".
 But it's a great thing too.

 I'm just amazed at the method and how using horse psychology changes the horses.
 Chris Irwin's method is based on body language, the language of the horse, as well as our body language.
 I feel like I was blind for so many years and it's like I finally opened my eyes and realized how a horse lives.
 The horses are prey animals and as humans we act as predators, and this can scare the horse, and if we don't pay attention to what the horse tells us with its body, then we just don't get the respect and trust.

 In mid-August, I attended a train-the-trainer certification clinic with Chris Irwin at Riversong Ranch in Whitecourt and received my certification in the Chris Irwin methodology.
 I look forward to keep improving my skills and being able to help people with their horses and horses with their riders.
 I'm going back to Switzerland at the end of the fall and I hope I will be able to help as much as I'm able to and show and spread this method around!
 I know that people, especially Europeans, are looking for a better way to work with their horses but they don't really know how!
 So I am excited to see how it will change!